 - Create a new childcare plan for your older children; a new part time babysitter, some new easy to clean craft projects, new-to-them books.
 If you take a moment after they are in bed to set up a "station" that attracts them right when they wake up, you might have a simpler start to the day.
 Try switching out toys from their regular resting places, or set up a little treasure hunt (for the older kids), maybe the dolls they rarely play with will become a new favorite.
 Ask experienced friends and family about what worked for them.

-- If father needs to get back to work quickly, have a plan about the extra duties that need to be completed before departure so that the mother can continue to feel supported throughout the day.
-Upon re-entry, another plan in place that allows for father's decompression from work first, then providing relief to the mother.
+- If partner needs to get back to work quickly, have a plan about the extra duties that need to be completed before departure so that the mother can continue to feel supported throughout the day.
+Upon re-entry, another plan in place that allows for partner's decompression from work first, then providing relief to the mother.

 - Be prepared, in a subtle way, for any "unexpecteds", like healing from a surgical birth or separation from baby.

-Let's get together, ideally before your birth, to figure out all the details.
+Meet with your postpartum doula, ideally before your birth, to figure out all the details.
 Your family deserves all the benefits of a postpartum doula without adding extra stress on your finances.
-I look forward to providing for you the best and most affordable postpartum service on the island.
+Contact Pacific Birth Collective to see if financial help is available.

 P.S.
 The Importance of Dads and Grandmas to the Breastfeeding Mother, by Wendy Jones, is an extremely easy to read book written from the perspective of a Grandma, who also has a lot of experience with breastfeeding mothers, but learned many lessons about supporting her own family in a new way with the birth of her grandchildren.